mondo989/ReallyGoodJob/SETUP.md

 ## 🚀 Quick Start

-The project structure has been created according to the README.md specifications.
-Follow these steps to get started:
+The project structure has been created according to the README.md specifications. **Gmail authentication is now fully implemented!** Follow these steps to get started:

 ### 1. Environment Configuration